 For some reason that gave me the strength to overcome.

-And that is how you master Infor EAM.
+And that is how you master Hexagon EAM.
 You’ve got to want it.

 Chris was an MP5 consultant who knew the product well.
 He quickly noticed that my user account was not connected to an organization or an employee record.
 Once he pulled me out of the ditch, I had something to work with.